The Ultimate Jalapeño Popper Dip

 SmokedBBQSource is supported by its readers.
 We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.
 Learn more

-Jalapeño poppers are an American barbecue staple, and this jalapeño popper dip is mind-blowingly good.
+Jalapeño poppers are a barbecue staple, and this jalapeño popper dip is mind-blowingly good.

 You get all of the flavors of the jalapeño, cream cheese, and bacon that you would expect from a jalapeño popper but in an easy-to-scoop bite.

-I like to make this recipe on the smoker for an extra layer of flavor, but this dip can be made on the grill or in the oven.
+I like to make this recipe on my Ninja Woodfire Outdoor Oven because I can use the broil and smoke feature for extra layers of flavor, but this dip can also be made on the grill or in the oven.

 Ingredients needed for jalapeño popper dip

-• Fresh jalapeños – If you prefer to use pickled jalapeños, that is fine.
-I like to use the fresh ones because I find them to be a bit spicier, plus the texture adds a little crunch to the dish.
-If you decide to used pickled jalapeños instead, I would recommend using about 1-1/2 cups.
+• Fresh jalapeños – I like to use the fresh ones because I find them to be a bit spicier, plus the texture adds a little crunch to the dish.
+If you decide to use pickled jalapeños instead, I would recommend using about 1-1/2 cups.

-• Cheese – I opted for Monterey Jack and cream cheese, but you can switch it up and use whatever cheese you like.
-I recommend using a medium-melty cheese like Monterey Jack, Havarti, Muenster, or Gouda for your base.
+• Cheese – I opted for mozzarella, cheddar and cream cheese, but you can switch it up and use whatever cheese you like.
+I recommend using a medium-melty cheese.
+Some good ones are Monterey Jack, Havarti, Muenster, or Gouda.

-• Cream cheese – If you are not a big cream cheese fan you could use Velveeta or Neufchâtel.
+• Cream cheese – If you are not a big cream cheese fan, you could use Velveeta or Neufchâtel.
+But then again this is Jalapeño popper dip and cream cheese keeps it traditional.

-• Rotel – I like to use the Hot Rotel because I’m a big fan of extra spice, but you can totally use the Mild version if you want to cut back on the spice level a little bit.
+• Rotel – I like to use the Hot Rotel because I’m a big fan of extra spice, but you can use the mild version if you want to cut back on the spice level a little bit.

-• Crumbled bacon – I used store-bought chopped bacon but you can also fry streaky bacon until it’s extra crispy and then crumble it yourself.
+• Crumbled bacon – You can use store-bought chopped bacon but you can also fry streaky bacon until it’s extra crispy and then crumble it yourself.

 Related – Smoked cream cheese recipe